How hot is too hot?

 A dog's fever is a temperature of more than 103° F. A high fever in dogs is 106° F or higher, which could result in serious and fatal complications.

-If your dog has a high fever, our internal medicine veterinarians in Brooklyn recommend bringing them to urgent care as soon as possible.
+If your dog has a high fever, our veterinarians in Brooklyn recommend bringing them to urgent care as soon as possible.

 What is the best way to take my dog's temperature?